 example and interaction works as shown.
 Your macro should be able to

 support any policy of this general format (in other words, it should

 allow different numbers of roles, rules, kinds of files, and kinds of

 accesses).
 Note that you are not writing a macro for

 check-policy is the name given to the program produced by

 the macro, so you can use it to check access permissions as shown in

 the sample interaction.

-Turn in a single file hwk6.ss containing your answers.
-Make sure that all students' names are in a comment at the top of the file.
+Turn in a single file hwk6.ss or hwk6.scm containing your answers.
+Make sure that both students' names are in a comment at the top of the file.